datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ###### Summary

 Envoy treats escaped and unescaped slashes _distinctly_ for matching purposes.
-Matching is the underlying behavior used by Ambassador Mappings.
+Matching is the underlying behavior used by $productName$ Mappings.

-Ambassador Edge Stack treats escaped and unescaped slashes _equivalently_ when selecting FilterPolicies.
-FilterPolicies are applied by Ambassador Edge Stack after Envoy has performed route matching.
+$productName$ treats escaped and unescaped slashes _equivalently_ when selecting FilterPolicies.
+FilterPolicies are applied by $productName$ after Envoy has performed route matching.

 Finally, whether upstream services treat escaped and unescaped slashes equivalently is entirely dependent on the upstream service, and therefore dependent on your use case.
 Configuration intended to implement security policies will require audit with respect to escaped slashes.
 By setting reject_requests_with_escaped_slashes, this class of security concern can largely be eliminated.